Hugh Boyd Secondary School

-Hugh Boyd Secondary School (H.B.S.S. or HBSS), commonly known as Hugh Boyd or Boyd is a public, co-educational secondary school part of School District 38 Richmond (SD38), serving and educating 599 (2022–2023) students from grades 8 to 12.
-Hugh Boyd Secondary is the only school in Richmond that offers the International Baccalaureate Middle Years Programme.
+Hugh Boyd Secondary School (HBS or HBSS), commonly known as Hugh Boyd or Boyd is a public, co-educational secondary school part of School District 38 Richmond (SD38), serving and educating 599 (2022–2023) students from grades 8 to 12.
+Formerly, Hugh Boyd Secondary was the only school in Richmond that formerly the International Baccalaureate Middle Years Programme before it was discontinued in 2025.
 The school is located on the western side of Richmond, British Columbia, Canada, at 9200 No. 1 Road, stretching as far north to Francis Road and as far south to Pendleton Road.
 Hugh Boyd consists of the main school building, along with 3 parking lots (2 located at the front and back of the school along with 1 located far north on Francis Road), 2 soccer fields (Boyd Oval and Boyd South) and an artificial turf field with 4 sections (white, yellow, red, blue).
 Boyd also has 2 small extra buildings to the northwest with them being its Scout Hall and the Boyd Oval Field House.
 To the east, the school is conjoined with the West Richmond Community Centre with the West Richmond Pitch & Putt Golf Course being located just further east.
 Hugh Boyd Secondary was named after Hugh Boyd, the first reeve of the Township of Richmond (now the City of Richmond).

 Hugh Boyd Secondary opened in 1960 originally as a junior secondary school serving only Grades 8–10 before it expanded in 1996 switching into a junior-senior secondary school serving students Grades 8–12.
 As of September 2020, the school had completed its needed near-CAD$11m seismic upgrades; replacing the school's previous tech wing with an addition of a new tech wing, library and other minor upgrades towards the building.

 Its student population ranges each year, from approximately 500 to 800 students, most of whom come from the surrounding Seafair neighbourhood.
 Hugh Boyd's school catchment area, as of 2022, consists of the 7 elementary schools of Alfred B. Dixon, James Gilmore, John G. Diefenbaker, Lord Byng, Manoah Steves, Quilchena, and R.M.
 Grauer.

-Hugh Boyd's school colours are black and gold, and the school's sports team name are the Hugh Boyd Trojans (commonly known as Trojans) along with the school's mascot being Tommy Trojan.
+Hugh Boyd's school colours are black and gold, and the school's sports team name are the Hugh Boyd Hawks (commonly known as Hawks).
 Hugh Boyd offers sports programs such as Basketball, Volleyball, Soccer, Ultimate (Co-ed), Track & Field, Golf, and Cross-country Running.